Skip navigation

 Summary

 Juvenile arthritis (JA) is arthritis that happens in children.
-It causes joint swelling, pain, stiffness, and loss of motion.
-It can affect any joint, but is more common in the knees, hands, and feet.
-In some cases it can affect internal organs as well.
+It causes joint inflammation (swelling), pain, stiffness, and loss of motion.
+Joints are places where two bones meet, such as your elbow or knee.
+It can affect any joint, but it is more common in the knees, hands, and feet.

-No one knows exactly what causes JA.
+The exact cause of JA is unknown.
 Most types are autoimmune disorders.
-This means that your immune system, which normally helps your body fight infection, attacks your body's own tissues.
+This means that your immune system, which normally helps your body fight infection, attacks your body's tissues.

 NIH: National Institute of Arthritis and Musculoskeletal and Skin Diseases